BeltCrack: the First Sequential-image Industrial Conveyor Belt Crack Detection Dataset and Its Baseline with Triple-domain Feature Learning: Introduction

-In summary, the main contributions of our work in belt crack detection field could be summarized as follows.
+In summary, the main contributions of this work can be summarized as follows:

-(I) We collect and annotate a pair of belt crack detection datasets ($i.e.$, BeltCrack14ks and BeltCrack9kd).
-They are the first sequential-image moving belt crack detection datasets from real-world production factory.
+(I) We construct and manually annotate two sequential-image belt crack detection datasets ($i.e.$, BeltCrack14ks and BeltCrack9kd).
+To the best of our knowledge, they are just the first pair of real-world sequential-image datasets for moving conveyor belts collected from an actual industrial production factory.

-(II) We propose a baseline detection method for our new datasets.
-This baseline fully utilizes triple-domain features to enhance the detection performance on belt cracks.
+(II) We propose an initial baseline detection framework (BeltCrackDet) specifically for this pair of datasets.
+Beyond the traditional spatial or spatio-temporal feature modelling methods for cracks and general objects, it exploits triple-domain features (spatial, temporal and frequency) to enhance belt crack feature representation.

-(III) Extensive comparison and ablation experiments are performed to demonstrate the availability and effectivity of our whole-new datasets, as well as the superiority of our baseline method.
+(III) We design and conduct extensive comparison and ablation studies to verify the availability and effectiveness of our new datasets.
+In the meanwhile, the effectiveness and advantages of the proposed baseline are validated.